node-geojson/leaflet-geojson-stream/README.md

 ## How

 A simple abstraction on top of [geojson-stream](https://github.com/tmcw/geojson-stream), which is in turn just a bit of sugar on [JSONStream](https://github.com/dominictarr/JSONStream).
+Regular old [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) allows for partial replies under the magical 'status code 3'.
+This doesn't use WebSockets or anything else fancy.

 ## Caveats